plal99/Google-Meet-Bot/README.md

 - For whatsapp custom notifications visit [Twilio](https://www.twilio.com/docs/whatsapp/api).
 I am not much interested in this because, whatsapp do not have any api features till now and they are current provided by twilio sandbox for experimentation.
 So they have some issues and I am more than content with telegram.
 (Please check it out if you are interested in learning stuff)
 - Create / Make changes to a `.env` file (I haven't created it in this repository obviously due to privacy reasons.)
 - Change class timings, subject names, and links to suit your classes.
+- Make change to match the your chrome profile of college mail id, so as to remove the need to login using the selenium (I have commented the solution in `join()` of `classes.py`) (You have to make changes in `__init__` of `classes.py` in the __user-data-dir__).
+I came up with this because, google now has a way to know whether a bot is loggin in or not.
+So it blocks before you log in.
+SO if the profile is loaded, google cannot know whether it is a bot or not.
 - Run `telegramBot.py` prior to the other code.
 This is not necessary but is essential if first hour is changed.
-- Run `GoogleMeet.py` some time before your class time (Whenever you want :wink: )
+- Run `GoogleMeet.py` some time before your class time (Whenever you want :wink:)

 __*I recommend to run it in your PC because, if you need to study (like me :sweat_smile:) you can view it.
 Deploying to Heroku will take some time.
 Heroku has some issues.
 I am using sqlite3 for database purposes.
 The problem is that Heroku supports sqlite3, but the database will get overwritten with garbage values every 24 hours or so.
 Heroku's native database support is postgreSQL.
 So after perfecting my code, I will migrate from sqlite3 to postgreSQL and then it will be heaven my friends.*__